 Love him or not particularly care for him, Richard Sherman has been the subject of water cooler (but mostly online) viral chat for more than a week since the Seattle Seahawks' DB controversial on-field interview after the playoff game against the San Francisco 49ers.

-Aside from the interview with Fox Sports Erin Andrews that appeared to be a jacked-up Sherman ranting about his opponent Michael Crabtree with just a little too much zeal, NBC Football Night in America commentator and former NFL coach Tony Dungy said he wasn't as concerned about Seattle Seahawks Richard Sherman's controversial on-field interview after the playoff game against the San Francisco 49ers as he was about the defensive back's actions immediately following his victory-saving play.
-Dungy, a leader in Fellowship of Christian Athletes, released a video (below) of his thoughts about the controversy on his blog on the All Pro Dad website Wednesday.
+Aside from the interview with Fox Sports Erin Andrews that appeared to be a jacked-up Sherman ranting about his opponent Michael Crabtree with just a little too much zeal, NBC Football Night in America commentator and former NFL coach Tony Dungy said he wasn't as concerned about the interview after the game as he was about the defensive back's actions immediately following his victory-saving play.
+Dungy, a leader in Fellowship of Christian Athletes, released a video of his thoughts about the controversy on his blog on the All Pro Dad website last Wednesday.

 Sherman himself was not shy to respond to the criticism.
 This week he released a "10 Things I Learned After America Learned About Me" blog post.
 Not bad, not bad at all for someone accused of such "thuggery!" more >>